-- Select the audio speaker via the preprogrammed Profile button: - a) Press the preprogrammed Profile button.

-- c) Press the Menu Select button directly below Sel to select the radio profile with the required speaker routing or press the Menu Select button directly below Exit to exit the screen without making any changes.
+- Select the audio speaker via the preprogrammed Profile button: - a.
+Press the preprogrammed Profile button. - b. or or to scroll through the menu selections. - c.
+Press the Menu Select button directly below Sel to select the radio profile with the required speaker routing or press the Menu Select button directly below Exit to exit the screen without making any changes.